FORMER colleagues will join family and friends at Durham Cathedral for the funeral of a respected classics academic next week.

 Following the war, he taught at Liverpool University from 1946-66, after which he came to Durham as Professor of Latin for the last 18 years of his working life, up to retirement in 1984.

 He remained active in the classics field, publishing three books and several articles.

 Prof Townend was, primarily, an expert in Latin, Latin history and Latin historians.

-Former colleague, retired ancient historian, Professor PJ (Peter) Rhodes, said: “We like to think we’re the next best classics department after Oxford and Cambridge, and he certainly played his part in that.”
+Former colleague, retired ancient historian, Professor PJ (Peter) Rhodes, said: “We like to think we’re the next best classics department after Oxford and Cambridge, and he certainly played his

 ■ The funeral takes place at the cathedral, on Wednesday, at 1.30pm.
 It will be followed by cremation.
 Donations can be made in lieu of flowers to Oxfam or St Cuthbert’s Hospice.